hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 Recall that there is no magic here!
 The hosted GraphiQL app is sending a GraphQL query string to the server at the given endpoint with the HTTP headers.
-The server then sends the response that you see on the right hand side.
+The server then sends the response that you see on the right-hand side.

 ## Fetching "graphs"